ircfspace/XrayRefiner/README.md

 # XraySubRefiner

-A small Go utility to normalize multiple Xray/V2Ray/SS/Trojan subscription sources and generate four output lists for each subscription key.
+A small Go utility to normalize multiple Xray subscription sources and generate four output lists for each subscription key.

 It runs locally or as a GitHub Actions workflow (hourly + manual dispatch).